 The Town desires to encourage mixed-use development, guide orderly future land use development and provide public infrastructure in an efficient and cost-effective way.
 One of the ways the Town proposed to achieve this is by designating the entire Town limits as a growth area.
 Please refer to Map 6.2.
-Growth Areas are defined by Section 15.2-2223.1 of the Code of Virginia.
+The Growth Area identified in the comprehensive plan update meet the intent of Section 15.2-2223.1 of the Code of Virginia.